 “The core itself contains a plexus of nervous called ‘The enteric nervous system’.
 And the enteric nervous system is a massive network of nervous that resides here (in the abdomen).
-It’s wrapped around the intestines, it is more nervous than there is in the entire spinal cord.
-More nervous tissue than there is in your spinal cord; and more nervous tissue in this enteric nervous system located in your gut region than there is in a cat’s brain!
+It’s wrapped around the intestines, it is more nervous than there is in the entire spinal cord and more nervous tissue than there is in a cat’s brain!

 The enteric nervous system is part of our autonomic nervous system that is bigger than the parasympathetic and the sympathetic nervous system. ”

 So you can already understand the importance of this system in our body.

 To have a healthy digestive system we want a flow of oxygenated blood in the internal organs.
 We want fluid transmission of the thousands bits of information running through between our guts to the main brain and the rest of the body.
 Increase circulation to the area around the spine and the nerves that innervate the digestive organs.
 We want to massage the internal organs and we want cardiovascular system with vessels that are relaxed.

 Almost all Yoga postures and pranayama attribute to this.